Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 Level 3 v5 applied the raw trajectory warning mechanism to records generated by a separate generator script.

+Level 3 v6 applied the raw trajectory warning mechanism to declared external-source raw ordered trajectory records.

-The v5 validator separated STABLE, DRIFT, CRITICAL, and COLLAPSE regimes, with one borderline near-critical trajectory preserved below the CRITICAL threshold.
+The v6 validator separated STABLE, DRIFT, CRITICAL, and COLLAPSE regimes, with the borderline trajectory crossing the CRITICAL threshold by a narrow margin.
 ```

 ---